HOW DOES ALCOHOL INJECTION WORK?

 “Con’s” of Injection

 Mechanical injection isn’t without its flaws.
-There are a few minor things that can be thought of as “con’s” for injection.
+There are a few minor things that can be thought of as “con’s” for MFI.
 The good news is that there is a way around all of these with just a little effort.
-The bad experiences you hear with injection are typically from people that didn’t have either the knowledge or the parts necessary to utilize a system properly.
+The bad experiences you hear with MFI are typically from people that didn’t have either the knowledge or the parts necessary to utilize a system properly.
 Unfortunately or fortunately, we consider these circumstance as our main competitor; not other companies or forms of induction.

 AM I TO EXPECT CONTAMINATED OIL WHILE USING ALCOHOL?